 After passing the required preliminary oral and written examinations for a doctoral degree, the student must complete the final examination within four years of the semester in which the preliminary exam is taken.
 Exams taken in between terms will expire at the end of the term that ended prior to the exam.
-For example, a preliminary exam taken and passed during the Fall 2019 semester will expire at the end of the Fall 2023 semester.
-A preliminary exam taken in the time between the summer and fall 2019 semesters will expire at the end of the summer 2023 semester.
+For example, a preliminary exam taken and passed during the fall 2019 semester will expire at the end of the fall 2023 semester.
+A preliminary exam taken in the time between the summer and fall 2019 semesters will expire at the end of the summer and fall 2019 semesters.